-Airship AI has not been profitable in the past and may not achieve or maintain profitability in the future.
+Airship AI has not been consistently profitable in the past and may not achieve or maintain profitability in the future.

-We had net income and net loss of approximately \$16,371,000 and \$487,000 for the years ended December 31, 2023 and 2022, respectively.
+We have incurred losses from operations the past few years and had an accumulated deficit of \$49,441,169 as of March 31, 2024.
 There can be no assurance that Airship AI will ever achieve the level of revenues needed to be profitable in the future and if profitability is achieved, that it will be sustained.
 Airship AI's revenues have fluctuated and may likely continue to fluctuate significantly from quarter to quarter and from year to year.
 Airship AI will need to obtain additional capital and increase sales to become profitable.
+The net income for the year ended December 31, 2023 was primarily as a result of the gain from change in fair value of earnout liability of approximately \$21,976,000.